 While the class project ended with the mid-fidelity prototype, I wanted to envision what it could look like if it were an actual app.
 Please note that I didn’t change the logic or flow, but only translated the screens into high fidelity mockups.

 Sanctuary had very different roots, and it was equally rewarding, painstaking, and fascinating to see it evolve.

-We struggled a lot at the beginning to come up with a problem space to focus on, and I do truly believe that because of our initial struggle, we were able to uncover more depth and more ideas than if we had just sailed smoothly from the beginning.
+My team and I struggled a lot at the beginning and I do truly believe that because of our initial struggle, we were able to uncover more depth and more ideas than if we had just sailed smoothly from the beginning.
 It went from potentially being a bridge between mental health and campus resources to an anonymized communal garden, to a community-wide farming game.